jordanfowler/messari-metrics/README.md

 ## Caveats

-- Aggregate endpoint will not show full results until all asset tags & sectors have been cached, time required: ~ 15 - 25s
+- Aggregate endpoint will take a few seconds to have a fully warmed cache
 - Until removing Messari API rate limiting, aggregate endpoint may become unresponsive